cloudmesh/classes/_sources/lesson/doc/report.txt

 Report.8:
-  Why are spaces, underscores in directory names problematic for Report and why should you avoid using them for your projects
+  Why are spaces, underscores in directory names problematic and why should you avoid using them for your projects

 Report.9:
   Write an objective report about the advantages and disadvantages of programs to write reports.

+Report.10:
+  Why is it advantageous that directories are lowercas have no underscore or space in the name?

 .. |box| unicode:: U+2610